rerun-io/rerun/examples/python/rrt-star/README.md

 Use `just upload --help` for instructions
 -->

-This examples visualizes the pathfifnding algorithm RRT* in a simple enviroment.
+This examples visualizes the pathfinding algorithm RRT* in a simple environment.

 ```bash
 pip install -r examples/python/rrt-star/requirements.txt